 If someone emails you – make sure you reply.
 The opportunity may not be relevant but they may have other opportunities in the future.
 They may also work with other brands.
 A polite reply goes a lot further than pressing delete!

 Persevere.
 It takes a long time to make regular income from blogging.
-It is also often difficult to stick to your guns where things like follow links, disclosure and budgets are concerned.
+It is also often difficult to stick to your guns where things like follow links, disclosing posts and budgets are concerned.
 Always have the end game in mind.
 Don’t compromise your blog – work out what you are and aren’t prepared to write about, have a minimum fee in mind and stick to it.

 Join Facebook groups and chat to other bloggers.
 They’re a great resource for learning tips and tricks, finding out the people you really don’t want to be working with and also sharing opportunities.